open-ephys/onix-docs/source/Hardware Guide/Breakout Board/updating-breakout-firmware.rst

 #.
 Download the latest :ref:`firmware image <breakout_image_download>` for your hardware version.

    .. warning::
-         Make sure that the host firmware image you download matches the Breakout Board hardware version you verified in the previous step.
+         Make sure that the breakout firmware image you download matches the Breakout Board hardware version you verified in the previous step.
 An incorrect firmware version will not report any error while updating but will cause failures during operation.

 #.
 Download the :ref:`breakout_updater_download` utilities package and unzip